Christian Yelich Preview, Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 3.98 team ERA that ranks 11th across all league pitching staffs.
+- The Phillies have the 10th-ranked team ERA among all league pitching staffs (3.98).

-- His most recent appearance was on Saturday against the St. Louis Cardinals, when the righty tossed seven innings, surrendering one earned run while allowing three hits.
+- The righty last appeared on Sunday against the St. Louis Cardinals, when he tossed seven scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.